 Snapshot creates two output files for each data set you select to clone-one data file and one parameter patch file (unless you enable the SPAN ENTRIES parameter, in which case all data set information is written to one patch file.
-See "SPAN ENTRIES" on page151 for more information.).
+For more information, see SPAN ENTRIES.